 top of page

-Pivot #1: Friday, April 13, 2001 Standing on the early morning beach, toes dug into cool sand, I inhaled salty air as the sun christened the landscape.
-Light orange wings of sunshine spread beacons of warmth wide in front of me, attempting to wrap me in comforting support.
-The sky was clear other than a few wispy clouds mimicking my heart flutters.
+Standing on the beach that morning, my toes dug into the cool sand, I inhaled the salty air as sunlight gently illuminated the landscape.
+The light orange wings of dawn spread warmth before me, offering comforting support.
+The sky was clear except for a few wispy clouds, mimicking the flutters of my heart.

 Oh, how I wanted this new life.